Qolore7/moonshadow/README.md

 ## Introduction

-Moonshadow is an extremely lightweight and performance friendly modlist focused on roleplaying and creating a harsh fantasy world de-centralized from the player that incentivizes preperation and strategy.
-Moonshadow's design philosophy can be broken down into five core pillars:
+Moonshadow is an extremely lightweight and performance friendly Requiem-based modlist focused on roleplaying and creating a harsh fantasy world de-centralized from the player that incentivizes preperation and strategy.
+Moonshadow's design philosophy can be broken down into four core pillars:

 Performance/stability: In my opinion, smooth and satisfying gameplay starts with a consistently high framerate and no crashes.
 Moonshadow is built to be one of the best performaning modlists you can install while still looking very good.
 Moonshadow is designed for 60 FPS on low-end PCs and 144 FPS on mid to high-end PCs.

 Consistency: Moonshadow attempts to overhaul the game while still creating a cohesive and consistent experience across the board.
 Both gameplay and visual mods have been carefully picked and tweaked to mesh with eachother as much as possible.
 Moonshadow prioritizes simple and intuitive mechanics.
 The goal is for the player to not need to break their immersion and pace of play by having to check a wiki to figure out how to complete simple tasks.

 Overhauled Progression: Vanilla and even "vanilla+" progression can be very boring and predictable.
 The beginning of the game is a bit tough until you get a few levels and some quality gear, the mid-game is very easy due to the player's perks and gear plus the lack of enemy variety, then the late game tends to become rather grindy as the enemies become very tanky in an attempt to counter-act the player's god-like arsenal.
 Moonshadow aims to smooth out this progression and create a much more difficult but rewarding character building experience.
-Moonshadow is built around "double-edged" gameplay, meaning that racial abilities, standing stones, and even perks come with both positives and negatives.
-Character progression is no longer about simply filling out a perk tree and getting numbers as high as possible.
-Intense thought and strategy need to go into building a character and leveling.
-Balanced builds will create a consistently difficult experience whereas heavily specialized builds will be much more difficult early-game, but can become absurdly powerful by the end game.
+In addition to [Requiem](https://www.nexusmods.com/skyrimspecialedition/mods/60888), the mod [Static Skill Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/30410) is used to provide a skill system similar to a game like Fallout New Vegas.
+Skills no longer increase simply from doing a related activity.
+Instead, the player is prompted with a menu to increase the skills of their choice upon level up.
+This removes the common issue of Skyrim progression (especially with Requiem) of grinding tedious tasks to level up your skills as quickly as possible.
+Since you no longer get XP for leveling up skills, the mod [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) is used to simulate a similar XP system to most RPGs where you gain XP for killing enemies, completing quests, and more.

 Roleplay: The biggest part of what has kept Skyrim fresh for me and many others after all these years is the character building and roleplay elements.
 In Moonshadow, you can live life as you see fit.
 Are you the one and only Dragonborn destined to save the world?
 Or perhaps you're a simple blacksmith just trying to make an honest living in Skyrim?
 Explore the harsh and unforgiving land of Skyrim however you see fit.
+Moonshadow tries to eliminate any elements of meta-gaming that are especially common in hardcore mods like Requiem.
 Effort has gone in to making any type of build viable - and most importantly - fun.
 For example, "good-guy" options have been added to many quests that lacked them like various Daedric quests and the Dark Brotherhood questline.

 ## List Contents